goosva/CalorieApp/README.md

 # CalorieApp

-This project is meant to test ChatGPT coding capabilities.
-I will be attempting to create a MyFitnessPal Clone through ChatGPT prompts with minimal help.
+This project is meant to test ChatGPT's coding capabilities.
+I attempted to create a MyFitnessPal clone entirely through ChatGPT prompts with minimal manual intervention.

+---

+## 🧪 Project Goal

+To evaluate how effectively ChatGPT can generate a functioning website by building a basic calorie tracker (MyFitnessPal clone) through natural language instructions—without writing the code myself.

+---

+## ✅ Features Attempted

+- [x] Login page with basic authentication
+- [x] Home page redirection after login
+- [x] Search bar on the home page
+- [x] Hardcoded username/password verification
+- [ ] Prevent access to restricted pages after logout (via browser back button)

+---

-Project Conclusion:\n
+## 📌 Project Conclusion

-Testing ChatGPT as a Web Developer: A MyFitnessPal Clone Experiment AI has been evolving rapidly, with increasing discussion about large language models (LLMs) like ChatGPT potentially replacing software developers.
-Inspired by this conversation, I designed a project to test whether ChatGPT could create a basic website through natural language interaction alone.
-The goal was to see how far AI could go in building a MyFitnessPal-style web application, with minimal human coding input.
+### *Testing ChatGPT as a Web Developer: A MyFitnessPal Clone Experiment*

+AI is evolving rapidly, with increasing discussion around large language models (LLMs) like ChatGPT potentially replacing software developers.
+Inspired by this, I designed a project to test whether ChatGPT could build a basic web application solely through conversation.

+The goal was to replicate core features of MyFitnessPal using only ChatGPT’s responses to natural language prompts.

+#### 🧩 What Worked:
-I began by asking ChatGPT to create a login page that would authenticate users and redirect them to a home page.
-It succeeded in generating a working login form with basic redirection.
-This initial success gave me confidence that ChatGPT could handle simple, functional components.
+- ChatGPT successfully created a working login page that redirected to a home page.
-As I progressed, I attempted to add a search bar to the home page.
-Initially, the search bar worked as expected.
-However, after I requested the element to be centered, the search functionality broke.
-Further prompts to correct the issue led to increasingly inconsistent behavior and new bugs.
-Despite multiple iterations and attempts to refine the prompt, I had to revert to the original, working version.
-Next, I explored implementing basic login security.
-For testing purposes, I used hard-coded usernames and passwords.
-ChatGPT generated code that enforced authentication correctly, users could only proceed with matching credentials.
-I then tried to enhance this by preventing users from accessing restricted pages by clicking the browser's back button after logout.
-ChatGPT suggested solutions, but none worked as intended.
-After many attempts, this feature remained unresolved.
-After a week of working on this project, I concluded that while LLMs like ChatGPT can assist with coding, they currently cannot replace the expertise of a skilled developer.
-While the model is impressively fast and often helpful, building a full-featured website solely through conversation revealed its limitations.
-You must already understand the language and tools you're using in order to evaluate and correct the model’s output.
-In its current state, AI can significantly enhance developer productivity but not eliminate the need for technical knowledge.
-Relying on LLMs without understanding the code risks introducing bugs and security vulnerabilities.
-Rather than replacing developers, AI is a powerful tool that can empower them to work more efficiently, provided they understand how to use it properly.
+- The initial search bar was functional.
+- Authentication using hardcoded credentials worked as expected.

+#### 🐞 What Didn't:
+- When I asked ChatGPT to center the search bar, it broke the search functionality entirely.
+- Attempts to fix the issue through additional prompts led to more bugs, not solutions.
+- Efforts to prevent users from accessing restricted pages after logout (e.g., via the browser's back button) were unsuccessful, despite multiple iterations.

+---

+## 🤖 Final Thoughts

+After a week of experimenting, I concluded:

+- ChatGPT is fast and often helpful for generating basic components.
+- However, building and maintaining a fully functional site requires technical knowledge.
+- LLMs do not yet replace skilled developers but can **amplify productivity** for those with coding experience.
+- Blindly relying on AI-generated code without understanding it introduces potential bugs and security risks.

+**Conclusion:** ChatGPT is a powerful *coding assistant*, not a replacement for software engineers—at least for now.

+---

+## 💡 Future Improvements

+- Implement proper session handling and logout protections
+- Connect to a real database for user credentials and food tracking
+- Add calorie counting and progress tracking features